-- 1. REQUESTS the Director General to integrate springs into the water stewardship elements of IUCN's Nature 2030 draft Programme (2026-2029); - 2.
-REQUESTS the Commissions to establish an inter-Commission Task Force on the protection of springs, including the Species Survival Commission (SSC), the World Commission on Protected Areas (WCPA) and the Commission on Ecosystem Management (CEM); - 3.
-REQUESTS SSC and CEM members to contribute to monitoring, restoration, recovery and Red List status assessment of the biodiversity of springs; - 4.
-URGES the IUCN Commissions to raise greater awareness, strengthen capacity, and promote efforts that conserve and advance the protection of biodiversity of springs;
+1. REQUESTS the Director General to integrate springs into the water stewardship elements of IUCN's Nature 2030 draft Programme (2026-2029);

+2. REQUESTS the Commissions to establish an inter-Commission Task Force on the protection of springs, including the Species Survival Commission (SSC), the World Commission on Protected Areas (WCPA) and the Commission on Ecosystem Management (CEM);

+3. REQUESTS SSC and CEM members to contribute to monitoring, restoration, recovery and Red List status assessment of the biodiversity of springs;

+4. URGES the IUCN Commissions to raise greater awareness, strengthen capacity, and promote efforts that conserve and advance the protection of biodiversity of springs;

-- 5. ENCOURAGES State Members and their regional governments to adopt effective measures to conserve spring biodiversity, geodiversity and geological heritage; - 6.
-URGES State Members to prioritise spring conservation in the Union's policies and strategies on biological and geological diversity, and to recognise: - a. springs as key biotopes for aquatic biodiversity and prioritise them as habitats of community interest; and - b. natural springs as groundwater-dependent ecosystems, and encourage their monitoring and management and recovery; and - 7.
-URGES States and government agencies to: - a. include springs and pools in national policy goals; - b. increase representation of springs and pools in Protected and Conserved Areas (Kunming-Montreal Global Biodiversity Framework Target 3); - c. designate sacred springs as United Nations Educational, Scientific and Cultural Organization (UNESCO) cultural and spiritual reserves; and - d. call for proper spring restoration (Kunming-Montreal Global Biodiversity Framework Target 2).
+5. ENCOURAGES State Members and their regional governments to adopt effective measures to conserve spring biodiversity, geodiversity and geological heritage;

+6. URGES State Members to prioritise spring conservation in the Union's policies and strategies on biological and geological diversity, and to recognise:

+a. springs as key biotopes for aquatic biodiversity and prioritise them as habitats of community interest; and b. natural springs as groundwater-dependent ecosystems, and encourage their monitoring and management and recovery; and c) springs as sites of geological interest and as sites of traditional uses and knowledge of geodiversity.

+7. URGES States and government agencies to:

+a. include conservation objectives for springs and pools in national policies or strategies;

+b. increase identification of springs and pools as Key Biodiversity Areas and their inclusion in Protected and Conserved Areas (Kunming-Montreal Global Biodiversity Framework Target 3);

+c. promote and share best practices for spring restoration in support of Kunming-Montreal Global Biodiversity Framework Target 2;

+d) Include springs in local and national inventories of sites of geological interest and traditional uses and knowledge of geodiversity;

+e) Support spring specialists and their scientific and technical work; and f) Sustainable development of springs for scientific, educational, and/or tourism purposes in order to raise awareness about their conservation.

+8. ENCOURAGES States and government agencies to explore the potential to nominate sacred springs as UNESCO World heritage sites, noting that Outstanding Universal Value (OUV) remains the criterion for inscription on the World Heritage List.